 President Dolfi Müller said, “It was worthwhile for us to test the technology on bitcoin payments.
 We managed to put a sign for fin-tech companies and express that they are welcome in Zug.
 This has in turn triggered a unique international media echo.
 That is why we decided make payment with bitcoins permanent.”

 Bitcoin payments in Zug is available for trustee services, dentistry services as well as several government services.
 From the 11th November, 2016, the purchase of bitcoins is available 24/7 at the Swiss Federal railway.
 This makes Switzerland a country with the most use of bitcoins.
-Customers can purchase bitcoins between 20-500 Swiss Francs at train ticketing machines as long they have a bitcoin wallet and a local phone number.
+Customers can purchase bitcoins between 20-500 Swiss Francs at train ticketing machines as long they have a bitcoin wallet and a local phone number, which makes it even easier to exchange cryptocurrencies.

 The city council further stated that it will continue to evaluate other electronic modes of payments such as ApplePay and Twint.
 It will also examine the applications of blockchain technology.